Welcome to the Pacific Transit System

-- Inform the office a PCA will be traveling with you when making
+- Inform the office if a PCA will be traveling with you when

 - Companions are allowed to accompany the passenger on a space

 available basis.
-Companions pay the regular fare and must board and de-board at
+Companions pay the same fare as the passenger and must board

-the same location as the passenger.
-A PCA is not considered a companion.
-The
+and de-board at the same location as the passenger.
+A PCA is not considered a

 - Please inform the office when making a reservation if a